yelghali/prompt-based-tutorial-AKS/README.md

  - How can I use automated management and scalability to improve my AKS cluster operations?

 ## End-to-end developer productivity
- - How does AKS support end-to-end developer productivity?
+ -How does AKS support end-to-end developer productivity and what tools are available to improve the development workflow?
  - What tools and features are available in AKS for debugging, CI/CD, logging, and automated node maintenance?
  - How can I use these tools and features to improve my development workflow with AKS?